Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Comes with only the essential features

 - Built-in password manager

 With the available tracking protection, you’ll prevent websites from following you and ensure that websites can’t collect your browsing data.

 Firefox also has a useful password manager that should help you protect all your online accounts with a secure and unique password.

-With the low memory usage, Firefox should be a perfect pick for low-end PCs.
-If you’re looking for a privacy-oriented browser that has only the essential features, Firefox is the way to go.
+With its low memory usage, Firefox should be a perfect pick for low-end PCs.
+If you’re looking for a privacy-oriented browser with only the essential features, Firefox is the way to go.

 No, Opera One doesn’t steal your data, and it doesn’t collect your data, so you’ll be perfectly safe while using Opera.